 Following an early role providing advice to South Australian companies at Business SA, Jamie began a career advising senior state and federal political figures including then Prime Minister, the Hon.
 John Howard OM AC.

 In 2008, Jamie won a by-election held to replace the retiring Alexander Downer in the federal seat of Mayo.
-In September of that year, Jamie became the 1061st person to be elected to the Federal Parliament.

 At a community level, Jamie is a member of the South Australian Cricket Association, the Carlton Football Club, an Honorary Member of the Strathalbyn Racing Club, Mount Barker Golf Club, Sturt Football Club, Macclesfield RSL, Hahndorf and District Lions Club, Mount Barker and Districts Residents Association, Yankalilla Cricket Club, McLaren Vale War Memorial Hospital, Hills Disability Housing, Victor Harbor Farmers Market, Mount Pleasant Farmers Market and the Mount Lofty Districts Historical Society.